 For several years it seemed that the project would be stillborn, until SCCA members Fred Ferguson and Jonathan Fryer stepped in to buy out the NER and bring the project to fruition.
 With minor modifications to the original plans (designed to enlarge the paddock area), ground breaking finally began in October 2013.
 Ground blasting might actually be a more appropriate description, however, as several sections had to be dynamited from the rocky outcrop, although that did at least provide plenty of material which could be broken up and reused for the road bed.

 Construction continued throughout 2014 but the first previews of the circuit were made in early 2015, when the main track surface was complete.
-Work to add the final finished is now taking place, with an expected opening in July.
+Work to add the final finishes took place over the spring with the track opening in May 2015.

-Club racing will form the main competitive activity, with Palmer set to become a showpiece circuit for the SCCA NER and other motorsports clubs in New England .
-The track will be open 32 weeks a year from April to November, weather permitting, with general testing, track days and possibly use by law enforcement agencies for training purposes among the other activities envisaged.
+As with the original intentions, club racing forms the main competitive activity, with Palmer becoming something of a showpiece circuit for the SCCA NER and other motorsports clubs in New England .
+The track is one 32 weeks a year from April to November, weather permitting, with general testing, track days and use by law enforcement agencies for training purposes among the other activities envisaged.